digirights/gdpr-para-ciudadanos/modules/Module 2/_posts/2018-11-3-how-data-is-used.md

 &nbsp;

 You have the right to know how your personal data is gathered and processed.
 Any legal organisation collecting your data is a controller.
-A controller must provide you with the name of their legal identity, why they collect your data and for how long they store it.
-They must also disclose to you, with whom they share the data and what your rights are (immediately if you fill a form).
-If they collect data about you from someone else, you must be informed within a month.

 &nbsp;